daun-gatal/data_analysis/README.md

 # data_analysis

-This repositories is about my exercise in Data Analysis
+This repositories is about my training in Data Analysis